CFDs (contracts for difference) are known among traders as “derivatives” So let’s first explain what a derivative is.

 In a CFD, you are contracting on whether the value of a pre-determined amount of pre-determined assets will appreciate or depreciate over a pre-determined period of time.
 Since no one can say for certain how many such contracts will be negotiated, signed and fully implemented by a certain future date, a CFD can turn out either way.
 Moreover, when it comes to that future date, CFD traders can either take what are known as “short positions” (say a day or two) or “long positions” (a week or more, even months).

-An informed trader, however, is a successful trader, since he or she will have a relatively good idea how to interpret market data.
+An informed trader, however, may achieved to be a successful trader if he or she have relative education and knowledge how to interpret market data.
 Understanding how to interpret the data is the key to creating CFD trading advantages.

 CFD Trading Methods

 We all know that the value and, therefore, prices of stocks, currencies, commodities, and indices go up and down.
 There are a variety of reasons why, the most obvious of which is simple supply and demand.
 If supply rises while demand decreases, value will decrease as well.
 If supply decreases while demand rises, value will increase.
 There are many factors that can affect supply and demand.
 These include:

 - New sources of supply – like the opening of new gold or silver mines

 - New technologies that speed up production or decrease consumer dependency – new pipelines and alternative fuels, for example